tanqiuliu/deepYeast/README.md

 <img src="./markdown/WX20170918-205912@2x.png" alt="CNN structure" align=center>

-For each image, the sliding window method predicts a set of points which are candidates of cell centers.
+For each image, the sliding window method predicts a set of points which are candidates of centers of cells.
 Following postprocessing of these candidates includes discard points outside the cells and merge points in the cells.
-Finally we get precise and robust predictions of cell centers.
+Finally we get precise and robust predictions of centers of cells.

 <img src="./markdown/Picture3.png" width = "160" height = "300">    <img src="./markdown/Picture4.png" width = "160" height = "300">    <img src="./markdown/Picture5.png" width = "160" height = "300">

+###1.Detecting cell contour